SerhanTelatar/CS308-Project/README.md

 TODO.

-## Development
+## Contributing

-Information on setting up a development environment and contributing to the project.
+We currently do not have plans to include a way for people to contribute to our project.

 ## License

-TODO.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Contact
+## Contact Information

-For questions or feedback, contact Musa Misto at mistomusa@sabanciuniv,edu.
+For any inquiries, feel free to contact us at: softwareenginnering46@gmail.com